DHRMKJ/chatGTPT/README.md

 will make chat server better and better whenever I feel like!

-the last version will be in the legacy dir and maybe i'll make branches idk we'll figure it out
+the last version will be in the src/legacy dir and maybe i'll make branches idk we'll figure it out